jet/Microservice-Edge-Testing-Example/README.md

 # Edge Testing Demo Application

-This repo intends to be a simplified example of using the proposed edge client pattern for testing microservices and defining how communication over an edge will work
+This repo intends to be a simplified example of using the proposed edge client pattern for testing microservices and defining how communication over an edge will work.

 # Setup

-## Databse
+## Database

-The initial databse is seeded from a json file, located at `edge-demo\Producer.Server\bin\Debug\database.json`, and this file will be modified as the database is modified simulating a real mutable DB.
+The initial database is seeded from a json file, located at `edge-demo\Producer.Server\bin\Debug\database.json`, and this file will be modified as the database is modified simulating a real mutable DB.

 To initialize it, or to reset the database if you do not like your mutations,